KoljaB/RealtimeSTT/docs/fastapi-server.md

   --language en
 ```

-Meta Omnilingual ASR from Linux or WSL2, using one CTC model lane for both
+Meta Omnilingual ASR from Linux or WSL2 with Python 3.11.x, using one CTC
-realtime and final transcription:
+model lane for both realtime and final transcription:

 ```bash
 PYTHONPATH=. python example_fastapi_server/server.py \